Can I Still Get Pregnant If I Have Endometriosis?

 Vaginal support devices such as pessaries and slings may help in more severe cases.
 Physical therapy that builds up the muscles of the pelvic floor to help you better control contractions of the bladder and support urges also helps.
 In some cases, surgical intervention is the solution.

-We review all the possible treatments for your urinary incontinence to help restore a normal quality of life and reduce embarrassing incidents.
+We review all the possible treatments for your urinary incontinence to help restore a normal quality of life.

-Call our office or schedule a consultation using this website to get very real, practical, and effective solutions to your incontinence problems.
+Contact our office or schedule a consultation online for practical and effective solutions to your incontinence issues.